Challenges of the Military Transition to Civilian Life

 - The Department of Defense’s Transition Assistance Program (TAP)—A program offering service-specific transition assistance that begins at least a year before the transition date.
 TAP aids with educational, employment, financial, and other needs to streamline the adjustment.

-- inTransition – A free and confidential program connecting mental health services to active military, reservists, and vets.
+- inTransition—A free and confidential program that connects active military members, reservists, and Vets to mental health services.
 When someone is relocating, returning from deployment, shifting their military status, or ending military service, inTransition provides coaching to help maintain and build new supports.

 Like with other treatments, seeking help and support early is a great way to reduce stress and improve the odds of a smooth transition out of military service.

 Those interested in employment services can access a range of resources including:

-- Feds Hire Vets – connects vets to federal government careers.
+- Feds Hire Vets—connects Vets to federal government careers.

 - VA Careers and Employment—offering vocational rehab and transition assistance.